1LAE/KanjoTrainer/Readme.md

-# KANJOZOKU Game Trainer v2
+# KANJOZOKU Game Trainer v1 beta

 ## Installation:
 1. Download the zip file from this repository.